FAForever/fa/readme.md

 - [X] Attempt to fix Seraphim T1 Mobile AA's aim
 - [X] Improved autobalance with random spawns in lobby
 - [X] SMD can be paused

-*Balance Changes*
-- [X] Shield and Hitbox fixes above will have balance implications of varying size
-- [X] All Factories of a given tech level now roll out Engineers at an even pace with each other

 ----------------------------------
 *Changes to be verified*